Browse Categories

 When brake lines follow axle casings or suspension arms, which can induce

 vibration of the tube, it is essential to secure tightly.
-Tie wraps work well to
+Tie wraps work well to secure to rear axle housings.

-12 to 13 inches but no farther apart than those used for steel brake lines.
+Clips should be spaced at intervals of approximately 12 to 13 inches but no farther apart than those used for steel brake lines.